jracevedob/Post-Shannon-SDR/README.md

 [![Downloads](https://pepy.tech/badge/Post-Shannon-SDR)](https://pepy.tech/project/Post-Shannon-SDR)

 In this repository, you will find the source code for analyzing tracks during data transmission using Software Defined Radios.
 Metrics about error positioning and error syndrom are attached.
+This project is carried out as part of the  Post Shannon research at the Deutsche Telekom Chair of Communication Networks.

 ## Overview

 In this repository, you will find the source code and data blocks for implementing different types of digital transmission in GNURadio.
 For this test, the Ettus Research N310 SDR was under use and the data analysis was performed using Python, C and C++.
+For more information about the developing hardware, please refer to the vendor website. https://kb.ettus.com/N300/N310

 # Table of Contents
 ## Quick Start